Ashley Judd: Early life

-Judd was born Ashley Tyler Ciminella, in 1968 in Granada Hills, Los Angeles.
-Her parents are Naomi Judd, who later became a country music singer and motivational speaker, and Michael Charles Ciminella, a marketing analyst for the horse racing industry.
+Ashley Tyler Ciminella was born on April 19, 1968 in Granada Hills, Los Angeles.
+Her parents are Naomi Judd, who later became a singer and motivational speaker, and Michael Charles Ciminella, a marketing analyst for the horse racing industry.
 Ashley's elder half-sister, Wynonna Judd, is also a country music singer.

 Ashley's paternal grandfather was of Sicilian (Italian) descent, and her paternal grandmother was a descendant of Mayflower pilgrim William Brewster.

 When Judd was born, her mother was a homemaker.
 Judd's parents divorced in 1972 when she was four.
-The following year, Judd's mother Naomi returned with Ashley to Kentucky, where Judd lived for most of her childhood.
+The following year, Judd's mother, Naomi, returned with Ashley to Kentucky, where Judd lived for most of her childhood.
 Judd has stated that even if she professionally uses her mother's maiden name, her legal surname is still the Ciminella of her father, as "I loved both my last names and the branches of the family they represented", and the one time she tried to legally change it the judge refused it.

 Judd attended 13 schools before college, including the Sayre School (Lexington, Kentucky), Paul G. Blazer High School (Ashland, Kentucky), and Franklin High School in Tennessee.
 She briefly tried modeling in Japan during a school break.
 At the University of Kentucky, she majored in French and minored in anthropology, art history, theater, and women's studies.
 She joined the sorority Kappa Kappa Gamma.
 Judd spent a semester studying in France as part of her major.
 She graduated from the University of Kentucky Honors Program and was nominated to Phi Beta Kappa.

 After college Judd moved to Hollywood, where she studied with acting teacher Robert Carnegie at Playhouse West.
 During this time, she worked as a hostess at The Ivy restaurant and lived in a Malibu rental house.
 Around that time, she returned East to Williamson County, Tennessee, where she lived near her mother and sister.